September 28, 2017

 Soundtracked by Kanye West’s gospel hip-hop track ‘Ultralight Beam’, the film juxtaposes a huge selection of images from contemporary America, from civil rights leaders to aeriel footage of the LA Riots.
 As with Jafa’s recent Serpentine show, A Series Of Utterly Improbable, Yet Extraordinary Renditions, the film embodies his ambition to create cinema that “replicates the power, beauty, and alienation of Black Music.”

 Arthur Jafa, Love is the Message, the Message is Death, 2016.
-Installation view at Store Studios, London, co-presented by the Serpentine Galleries and The Vinyl Factory.
+Installation view at The Store X, London, co-presented by the Serpentine Galleries and The Vinyl Factory.
 Image courtesy of the artist and Gavin Brown’s enterprise, New York/ Rome.

 Photo: Hugo Glendinning

-Love Is The Message, The Message Is Death will be screened in a bespoke tent at Store Studios, reminiscent of the revival tents of southern USA, where Christian worshippers would gather to hear preachers speak.
+Love Is The Message, The Message Is Death will be screened in a bespoke tent at The Store X, reminiscent of the revival tents of southern USA, where Christian worshippers would gather to hear preachers speak.
 It will appear alongside two more site-specific commissions by The Store X The Vinyl Factory, including a new artwork work by Japanese artist Ryoji Ikeda, and Jeremy Shaw’s sci-fi pseudo-documentary Liminals.
-All three commissions will appear in tandem with Everything At Once, The Vinyl Factory and Lisson Gallery’s major exhibition this autumn at Store Studios.
+All three commissions will appear in tandem with Everything At Once, The Vinyl Factory and Lisson Gallery’s major exhibition this autumn at The Store X.